 The outer ring of the watchcase that secures the glass fitting.
 Besides adding to the appearance of a watch, bezels can be used to calibrate time, distance and speed.
 Bezels were originally designed as a timer for divers.

 A chronograph is any watch, mechanical, automatic or quartz, which features a stop-watch.
 The stopwatch is usually operated by two buttons above and below the watch crown.
 Most chronographs will show the elapsed minutes, and sometimes hours, on smaller dials set into the watch face.
+Want to know how to use one or maybe a tachymeter too - Take action with the art of Manliness (Ladies forgive the name, we just liked the advice . . . ).

 These are the 'other functions' that come with the watch movement.
 It’s called complications because every additional function causes the watch to become more 'complicated'.

 This is the general term for the timekeeping mechanism inside the watch.
-Its main function is to keep accurate time, but it can also come with date, day-of-the-week, alarm, stopwatch and other functions (complications).
+Its main function is to keep accurate time, but it can also come with a date, day-of-the-week, alarm, stopwatch and other functions (complications).

 A watch complication that calibrates and displays the date and the number of days in each month while taking factors like leap years into account is known as perpetual calendars.